Congestion-Aware Routing, Rebalancing, and Charging Scheduling for Electric Autonomous Mobility-on-Demand System

 \subsection{Re-Routing with Consideration of Charging}

 After scheduling charging through Algorithm \ref{alg:chargingschedule}, we impose additional constraints to ensure that the flow visits charging stations.

 Here, $\mathcal{S}$ is a set of charging schedules, which is obtained from Algorithm \ref{alg:energy}.
 It consists of tuples with origin-destination and the charging flow $x_{CS}$.
 In case the charging is scheduled before the customer's travel, \eqref{eqn:charge1} -- \eqref{eqn:charge3} ensures the flow visits the charging station before the vehicles pick up the customers.
-On the other hand, if the charging is scheduled in the rebalancing trip, constraint \eqref{eqn:charge4} simply let the flow visit the charging station during rebalancing.
-By using these charging constraints, we define the re-routing problem. \begin{problem}[Re-routing] For re-routing problem we solve the following optimization:
+On the other hand, if the charging is scheduled in the rebalancing trip, constraint \eqref{eqn:charge4} simply lets the flow visit the charging station during rebalancing.
+By using these charging constraints, we define the re-routing problem.